-Vacations are lovely – but returning home from them isn’t so much.
+Vacations are lovely – but returning home from them, not so much.

-Between unpacking, responding to emails, doing laundry, caring for animals, preparing for the week’s upcoming meetings and events, and dealing with a neighborhood water outage, catching up can feel more like a near-impossible feat.
+Between unpacking, responding to emails, doing laundry, caring for animals, preparing for the week’s upcoming meetings and events, and dealing with a neighborhood water outage, catching up felt more like a feat of strength.

-Fortunately, soon after arriving home I decided to take a few minutes to put a plan together rather than simply launching into the process of unpacking.
-That critical step made things seem a lot less overwhelming.
+Soon after arriving home I decided to take a few minutes to put a plan together rather than simply launching into the chaotic process of unpacking, and that critical step made it a lot less overwhelming.

 Many have argued that there is no such thing as balance.
 The word itself implies an equal distribution of energy or attention, something that simply isn’t attainable.
-We often use the word to describe the perfect balance between our work and personal obligations, but perhaps balance is more subjective than that.
+But the flawed thinking lies in our description: We often use the word to describe a perfect balance between our work and personal obligations, but balance is more subjective than that.

-Balance doesn’t necessarily mean easy, though.
-Sometimes we can feel a lack of balance when we aren’t challenged enough.
-If we aren’t able to use our strengths or express ourselves authentically, it can also leave us feeling conflicted.
+Balance doesn’t necessarily mean easy, either.
+Sometimes we feel a lack of balance when we aren’t challenged enough.
+If we aren’t able to use our strengths or express ourselves authentically, it can leave us feeling conflicted.

 Catching up after being away for several days helped bring me back to a feeling of balance – and that’s exactly what makes self-care so powerful.